What is toddler constipation?

 Symptoms and Causes

-Children often become constipated because they hold in stool.
-As a result, the colon absorbs too much fluid and the stool becomes dry and hard to pass.
-Children may hold in stool because they:
+Toddlers often become constipated because they hold in their stool.
+As a result, their colon absorbs too much fluid and their poop becomes dry and hard to pass.
+Toddlers may hold in their stool because they:

 - Don’t want to stop whatever activity they’re doing, such as playing.

 - Are embarrassed to use a public bathroom.

 - Are nervous about learning to use the bathroom.

 - Disorders such as Hirschsprung disease or celiac disease.

 - Birth defects such as spina bifida.